Raseraa0/Raseraa0/README.md

 Welcome to my GitHub profile !

-I'm a computer science student passionate about AI and software engineering.

-I love exploring many things, which is why you'll find a variety of projects here! 🌱
+I'm a young software developer passionate about explore many things, which is why you'll find a variety of projects here ! 🌱

 Feel free to dive into my repositories and projects. 🚀